 screen assisted by software.
 But when creative deadlines are tight, paper drawing can be seen as a time-consuming luxury.
 But, as practitioners of drawing on

-paper would argue, this is a luxury needed to allow designers to work transparently and stay creative in the early stages of designing.
-That is, the freehand drawing, in contrast to the "black box" of computing, is capable of expressing thinking and feeling that completes the original quality of the idea of design.
-Although it is for individual designers to decide what tool(s) they find most beneficial for their ideation practice, the aim of the workshop is to raise awareness of, and to engage with a range of contemporary ideation tools.
+paper would argue, this is a luxury needed to allow designers to work independently, transparently and honestly in the early stages of designing.
+That is, the freehand drawing, in contrast to the "black box" of computing, is capable of expressing thoughts and feelings that complete the original quality of the design idea.
+Although it is for individual designers to decide what tool(s) they find most beneficial for their ideation practice, the aim of the workshop is to raise awareness of ideation through engagement with a range of ideation tools.

 Subscribe to: